AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Manipulating_Documents/README.md

 linkPara.appendChild(text);
 ```

-That's most of you need for adding nodes to the DOM--you'll make a lot of use of these methods when building dynamic interfaces (we'll look at some examples later).
+That's most of what you need for adding nodes to the DOM -- you'll make a lot of use of these methods when building dynamic interfaces (we'll look at some examples later).

 ### Moving and removing elements